Introduction

 Key Features

-- Flexible metadata: Import any key-value facts from external tools
+- Flexible metadata: Import any key-value facts from external tools (EXIF data, MIME types, geolocation, or anything you want)

-- Powerful filtering: Query by any combination of facts using boolean expressions
+- Powerful filtering: Query by any combination of facts using boolean expressions and aliases

 Ready to get started?
 See Setup and Getting Started.